-Many industrial sites in the UK such as canals, and rivers are home to ducks and other waterfowl.
-Our feathered friends are a welcome addition to these landscapes and feeding ducks is a fine pastime shared by many.
+Many industrial heritage sites in the UK such as canals and rivers are home to ducks and other waterfowl.
+Our feathered friends are a welcome addition to these landscapes and feeding the ducks is a fine pastime shared by many.
 When thinking about feeding the ducks, one food comes straight to mind…bread; however, is it a good choice?

 What the experts say

 The Royal Society for the Protection of Birds (RSPB) said “All types of bread can be digested by birds, but ideally it should only be just one component in a varied diet.
 Bread does not contain the necessary protein and fat birds need from their diet, and so it can act as an empty filler.
 Although bread isn’t harmful to birds, try not to offer it in large quantities, since its nutritional value is relatively low.
 A bird that is on a diet of predominantly, or only bread, can suffer from serious vitamin deficiencies, or starve.”